niazmr/MyApiSourceConnector/README.md

 This is a Kafka source connector API, which pulls 'current_weather' data from the "https://brightsky.dev/docs/#/operations/getCurrentWeather" API.
+The connector pulls current weather data from the API as JSON records and serializes them to your kafka topic.

 How to RUN?
 1. Clone the the Respository to your local machine or wherever you want to run your source connector.